btnwilson/ChemotherapyABM/README.md

 By adjusting the tunable parameters, users can model a variety of cancer types, treatment strategies, and genetic scenarios, making this framework a powerful tool for cancer research and drug development simulations.

-Also included in this repository is a brief paper discussing the model in greater depth and an experiment performed using some of the tunable parameters.
+Also included in this repository is a brief paper discussing the model in greater depth and an experiment performed.